inmbolmie/elfacun/MANUAL.md

 Note that sometimes if you make a valid move, even if the rest of the position is bad on the board, the move will be accepted and made on Lichess.
 Afterwards the true position on Lichess will be reflected on the screen, as the screen has to show what is on Lichess servers.
 So it is important while on Lichess mode to be careful moving your pieces and the opponent pieces as you are playing against humans and all the moves you make are definitive.

+**Promotion and underpromotion**

+About promotion in Lichess by default when you put the pawn in the eight rank the module will assume that you want to promote it to a queen.
+If you want to underprote it to a different piece, you have to scan with the module the piece you want to promote to before placing the piece on the last rank. __It is important to remember that you have to scan the piece BEFORE placing it on the last rank, and do not place the pawn__, just place the piece instead of the pawn.
+Once placed, if you haven't scanned the piece beforehand, the module will assume that you want to promote a queen and will be too late to change your mind as the movement will be already sent.

+To scan the destination piece, you actually can use a piece of the other colour.
+So for example, to promote to a white knight you can scan a white knight as well as a black knight if you want to.

 **On-screen Wifi signal quality indicator**

 It is vital for the module to operate properly to have proper Wifi signal strength.
 This is a particular device in the sense that the Wifi antenna is located very inconveniently, as it lies flat inside the module that is inserted in the board under a very thick chessboard PCB that blocks part of the signal coming from and going to the Wifi access point.
 So in general you can expect a much lower range for the module than you can get on other devices like your mobile phone and so.